openutm/flight-spotlight/documents/installation-instructions.md

 2. Enter the directory `cd flight-spotlight`
 3. Copy the sample .env file: `cp .env.sample .env`
 4. Open the .env file and fill out the credentials `nano .env`
-5. You will need help to fill out the all the links, since this is associated with Authentication, in short, it will ask you to point to a Flight Spotlight or any other OAUTH2 provider for credentails.
+5. You will need help to fill out the all the links, since this is associated with Authentication, in short, it will ask you to point to a Flight Spotlight or any other OAUTH2 / OpenID Connect (OIDC) provider for credentials.
 6. Finally run the installation by typing `docker-compose up`
-7. There are additional options for Docker Compose e.g. `docker-compose up -d`, it is recommended that you familairize yourself with the software.
+7. There are additional options for Docker Compose e.g. `docker-compose up -d`, it is recommended that you familiarize yourself with the software.

 ## Stage 4 Final Stage Configure NGINX Reverse Proxy